nordicenergy/guardian-proof-of-stake-platform/installer/build-readme.txt

 ========================================
 Compile classes on Unix using compile.sh
-Windows build has to be executed from a Cygwin shell (Install from https://www.cygwin.com/) Compile classes on Windows by running win-compile.sh from a Cygwin shell In order to create an obfuscated release also install proguard (http://proguard.sourceforge.net/) Package NXT.jar using jar.sh mkdir jre
+Windows build has to be executed from a Cygwin shell (Install from https://www.cygwin.com/) Compile classes on Windows by running compile.sh from a Cygwin shell In order to create an obfuscated release also install proguard (http://proguard.sourceforge.net/) Package NXT.jar using jar.sh mkdir jre